drizzt401/BoardErectors/README.md

 1. How long did you spend on the coding test?
 What would you add to your solution if you had more time?

-**About a day**
+ **ANSWER: About a day**

 2. What is the most useful feature that was recently added to .NET?
 Please include a snippet of code that shows how you've used it.

-**I think "most useful" is subjective to opinion however one that I like is the hot reload feature in Visual Studio that enables you to make changes to your code while it's running.
+ **ANSWER: I think "most useful" is subjective to opinion however one that I like is the hot reload feature in Visual Studio that enables you to make changes to your code while it's running.
 Another feature which I like but didn't use due to my older version of Visual Studio is the ability of System.Text.Json Serializer to asynchronously deserialize/serialize IAsyncEnumerable objects which means we don't have to use the former <Task<IEnumerable<T>> which was a blocking code**

 3. How would you track down a performance issue in production?
 Have you ever had to do this?

-**Most performance issues can be tracked with proper logging i.e logging request times and response times.
+ **ANSWER: Most performance issues can be tracked with proper logging i.e logging request times and response times.
 External applications like Sentry can also be used **

-Thanks for your time & we look forward to hearing from you!